Jamaica Inn (film): Plot

-Meanwhile, Pengallan learns of a ship full of precious cargo which is due to pass the local coastline.
-He informs Joss and the gang, who go to the beach, and there extinguish the coastal warning beacon, as they wait for the ship to appear.
-However, Mary re-lights the warning beacon, and the ship's crew avoid the treacherous rocks and sail by unharmed.
-The gang angrily resolves to kill Mary as revenge for preventing the wreck, but Joss, who has developed a reluctant admiration for her, rescues her and the two escape by horse-cart.
+Pengallan then learns of a ship full of precious cargo that is due to pass the coastline.
+He informs Joss and the gang, who extinguish the coastal warning beacon.
+However, Mary re-lights the beacon, and the ship's crew avoid the treacherous rocks and sail by unharmed.
+The gang resolves to kill Mary as revenge for preventing the wreck, but Joss, who has developed a reluctant admiration for her, rescues her, and the two escape by horse-cart.
 Joss is shot in the back and collapses when they reach Jamaica Inn.
-As Patience is about to tell Mary that Pengallan is the secret leader of the wrecking gang, Pengallan shoots and kills Patience from off-camera.
-Joss dies of his wound as well.
-Pengallan then takes Mary hostage, ties and gags her, and tells her that he plans to keep her now that she has no one else in the world.
-He drives her, still tied up and covered by a heavy cloak, to the harbour, where they board a large ship going to France.
+As Patience is about to tell Mary that Pengallan is the leader of the wrecking gang, Pengallan shoots and kills Patience.
+Joss dies of his wound.
+Pengallan then takes Mary hostage and tells her that he plans to keep her now that she has no one else in the world.
+He drives her to the harbour, where they board a ship going to France.

 Back at Jamaica Inn, Trehearne and a dozen soldiers take Joss's gang into custody.
 Trehearne then rides to the harbour to rescue Mary and capture Pengallan, who attempts to escape.
-During the chase, he climbs to the top of the ship's mast, from which he jumps to his death, shouting "Make way for Pengallan!"
+During the chase, he climbs to the top of the ship's mast, from which he jumps to his death.